sirbowen78/ansible_api/README.md

 - example6.py: demonstrates organization creation, inventory creation, inventory hosts creation, project creation, job template creation, create credential for job template.

 - example7.py: demonstrates on removing resources.

+- example8.py: demonstrates on creation chaining by using the creation response, the creation begins from creating organization until job templates, and finally add existing credential to the created job.